References on resume. Or Resume on references?

 - The design should be same as your cover letter or resume.
 This makes sure that your references do not look abrupt.

-Who can be my Reference?
+Who can be my references on resume?

 The references on resume must be applicable to the job you are applying for.
-Professional references are considered the best for a resume.
+Professional resume references are considered the best for a resume.

 This list of references should not be of family relations.
 Personal references are generally not recommended.